dss-extensions/DSS-Python/docs/index.md

 Although there are many classes and modules in DSS-Python, the main usage is typically through the default DSS instance, and that is the most interest aspect for most users.

-DSS-Python tries to be a drop-in replacement for the official OpenDSS COM implementation, within reasonable limits.
+DSS-Python tries to be a drop-in replacement for EPRI's OpenDSS COM implementation, within reasonable limits.
 There are two main Python packages that allow instantiating COM objects, `win32com` and `comtypes`.

 For a quick look into some Python APIs (COM, DSS-Python, OpenDSSDirect.py) for the OpenDSS (official or our alternative